chanmix51/Pomm/documentation/documentation.rst

 Built-in converters
 -------------------

 The ``Database`` class brings access to mechanisms to create connections and also to register converters.
-A ``Converter`` is a class that translates a data type from Postgresql to PHP and from PHP to Postgresql.
+A ``Converter`` is a class that translates a data type between PHP and Postgresql.

 By default, the following converters are registered, this means you can use them without configuring anything:
  * ``Boolean``: convert postgresql booleans 't' and 'f' to/from PHP boolean values